contensis/contensis.github.io/api/delivery-api/accessing-entries/dotnet/entry-get-dotnet.md

 *entryLinkDepth*
 > Type: `integer`
-> The depth at which to the full entry data for a linked entry.
+> The depth at which to resolve the full entry data for a linked entry.
 The max depth that can be specified is 10 - larger values will be handled as being 10.
 By default no entry data is resolved.

 ### Remarks

-Returns *null* if entry with an id matching specified id does not exist.
+Returns *null* if an entry with an id matching the specified id does not exist.
 If the id string is not a valid `Guid` format then an exception will be thrown.

 ### Examples